Who Killed Lucy Beale?: Events leading up to the murder

 Lucy begins to walk towards the bus stop, texting Peter to ask for cocaine (he later buys some, but keeps it for himself).
 On her journey, she passes by her father's chip shop, where she spots Billy stealing fish during his shift.
-She confronts him and says that she's going to tell Ian.
+She confronts him and says that she is going to tell Ian.
 He follows her, grabs her by the wrist and begs her to keep quiet, before suggesting that he fancies her.
 Disgusted, Lucy heads off towards the bus stop, but is stopped by Lee, who has seen her argument with Billy.
 He encourages her to join him at the house-warming party, and Lucy agrees to join him later, but must go to show a buyer one of her flats first.

 Lucy boards the Number 30 bus, and is followed by Jay Brown (Jamie Borthwick).
 Jay meets with Ben Mitchell (Harry Reid), who has just been released from prison following the death of Heather Trott (Cheryl Fergison).
 Ben surprises Lucy at the flat, and confronts her about not giving him money that she had originally promised, as he had planned to move to Miami.
 An intoxicated Jake Stone (Jamie Lomas) is revealed to be the potential buyer, but he admits he was only there in hopes of rekindling his romance with Lauren, who he had expected to be showing him the flat.
 Lucy and Jake take an unlicensed taxi, driven by Arsim Kelmendi (Tomasz Aleksander) back to Walford.

 While out walking his dog, Max spots Lucy struggling to carry Jake back to his flat and reluctantly agrees to help.
 Max's other daughter Abi Branning (Lorna Fitzgerald) watches on, believing they're about to continue their sexual relationship.
 Once in the flat, Max goads Jake, who attempts to punch him.
 He misses Max and instead hits Lucy, causing her nose to bleed and her earring to fall out.
 Lucy goes into the bathroom to clean herself up, and Max tells her that their relationship doesn't have to end but Lucy rebuffs him.
 She leaves the flat but is robbed of her purse and phone by Ben, who has followed her back to Walford.
 Lucy begins to walk home and meets Abi, who expresses her disgust at her relationship with her father, and proceeds to slap her.